ebi-jdispatcher/jdispatcher-viewers/README.rst

 ###################

-Job Dispatcher viewers is a TypeScript application that uses `Fabric.js`_ (based on a HTML canvas) to implement interactive visualisations that we currently provide (i.e. SSS Visual Output and SSS Functional Predictions).
+Job Dispatcher viewers is a TypeScript application that uses `Fabric.js`_ (based on a HTML canvas) to implement interactive visualisations, Visual Output and SSS Functional Predictions.
+Static images are generated with `jdispatcher-viewers-cli`_.

-More information coming soon.

 .. contents:: **Table of Contents**